gazette/core/docs/goals_and_nongoals.md

 content, optionally compressed.
-Fragments are also written under predictable prefixes to the backing blob storage service, which means existing batch processing work-flows can "integrate" with Gazette by directly reading and watching for files within the blob store, using a service Amazon SNS to receive file notifications, or using a library which implements such polling already (such as Spark DStreams).
+Fragments are also written under predictable prefixes to the backing blob storage service, which means existing batch processing work-flows can "integrate" with Gazette by directly reading and watching for files within the blob store, using a service (such as Amazon SNS) to receive file notifications, or using a library which implements such polling already (such as Spark DStreams).